LKirst/lie-esl/exercises/LK_NewsWebsites.md

 - <https://www.reuters.com/> - an international news organisation

-When you are looking for up to date figures (= _Zahlen_) for a topic you are researching, you may be interested in the latest polls:
+If you are looking for up to date figures (= _Zahlen_) for a topic you are researching, you may be interested in the latest polls:

 - <https://www.pewresearch.org/>